 The analogy is clear.
 Just as it is arbitrary and irrational to refrain from averting suffering because it is not present in time, it is arbitrary and irrational to refrain from averting suffering because it is not present in space.
 In either case, an argument for the special value of the here and now would be necessary; in neither case is it forthcoming.

-Verse (101) anticipates an objection.
+Verse (101) may also be interpreted as anticipating an objection.
 The interlocutor is represented as worrying that, since on a Madhyamaka analysis the person is ultimately unreal, there is a problem about explaining the origin of suffering, which should be the result of past actions, and should be the suffering of someone.
 Verse (102) replies that this issue is beside the point.
 Suffering clearly occurs; it is bad per se, as noted above, and so its very existence, regardless of its relation to any particular continuum, is always a reason to alleviate it. rGyal tshab writes:

 For this reason, suffering is without an independent self that endures it.
 Thus there is no distinction between one’s own suffering and that of another.
 But since conventionally, the self and others exist in mutual dependence, their suffering exists; therefore, there is reason to eliminate one’s own suffering.
 (336)